you-dont-need/You-Dont-Need-Loops/readme.md

 (so many puns!)

+Although they are one of the first constructs that junior programmers learn, loops can pose many potential issues the software development process, and could be avoided in any case.

 You are welcome to contribute with more items provided below.

 * Please send a PR if you want to add or modify the code.
 No need to open an issue unless it's something big and you want to discuss.